Tahmeem/Tahmeem/README.md

 - 🔭 I’m currently working on whatever I find interesting at the moment
 - 🌱 I’m currently learning Data Structures and Algorithms
-- 👯 I’m looking to collaborate on any projects that is challenging
+- 👯 I’m looking to collaborate on any projects
-- 💬 Ask me about anything python
 - 📫 How to reach me: tahmeemmahedi@gmail.com
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I enjoy sleeping for long hours